Jairus Birech: Biography

 Birech beat Emmanuel Bett in a sprint finish at the Cross Internacional de Itálica in January 2013.
 He won on the track in May, improving the meet record at the Seiko Golden Grand Prix in Tokyo.
-On the 2012 IAAF Diamond League circuit he appeared regularly in the steeplechase but only twice made the top three (third at the London Grand Prix and second at the Weltklasse Zürich) A fourth place at the Kenyan trials saw him miss a major tournament again and slipped down the end-of-year steeplechase rankings, coming ninth for 2013.
+On the 2012 IAAF Diamond League circuit he appeared regularly in the steeplechase but only twice made the top three (third at the London Grand Prix and second at the Weltklasse Zürich).
+A fourth-place at the Kenyan trials saw him miss a major tournament again and slip down the end-of-year steeplechase rankings, coming in ninth for 2013.
 He performed well in long-distance races, however, coming runner-up at the Cross Internacional de Venta de Baños and fourth in a 10K best of 29:00 minutes at the BOclassic.

 He had a breakthrough in the 2014 Diamond League season.
 After a fourth-place finish in Doha, he had back-to-back wins in Rome and at the Bislett Games, running a personal best and world-lead of 8:02.37 minutes in the latter.
-He was a narrow second to Koech at the IAAF World Challenge Beijing, but came out top in national competition at the Kenyan Athletics Championships.
+He was a narrow second to Koech at the IAAF World Challenge Beijing, but came out on top in national competition at the Kenyan Athletics Championships.
 He was the world's dominant steeplechaser that year, losing only once between June and September.
 At the major events of the year, he was the favourite for the 2014 Commonwealth Games but was upset by fellow Kenyan Jonathan Ndiku, who beat Birech by two seconds, but he reversed that placing at the 2014 African Championships in Athletics to take the continental gold medal.
 On the circuit, he won the Diamond League races in Lausanne, Monaco, and Birmingham before going on to win the series final at the Memorial Van Damme, setting a new best of 7:58.41 minutes in the process.
-This mark made him the eleventh man to complete the distance in under eight minutes and placed him tenth on the all-time lists.
+This mark made him the eleventh man to complete the distance in under eight minutes and placed him tenth on the all-time list.